Approved BHSFG Near-Term Initiatives

 Funding Spent to Date $316K

 This initiative allocated up to $1,000,000 for a statewide study to determine the necessary funding to supplement housing costs for low-income Montanans in the behavioral health system.
-The study collected data on current rental rates in order to secure critical funding from HUD for Montana housing vouchers.
+DPHHS and the Department of Commerce partnered to complete the study, which collected data on current rental rates in order to secure critical funding from HUD for Montana housing vouchers.
+Econometrica, Inc. and M. Davis and Company, Inc. conducted the research.
+Completed on time and under budget, the study secured over $20 million in HUD funding for Montana housing vouchers, significantly supporting affordable housing efforts.

 Date Approved by Commission 05/20/24